 The unit offering a certificate is responsible for providing participating students with advising and other support services; it is also responsible for maintaining students’ files, assessing their progress and notifying the University Registrar of students’ successful completion.
 Completion of a certificate program will be noted on a student’s transcript at the end of the term in which all of the degree requirements and certificate requirements have been completed.
 The degree and certificate must be awarded simultaneously.

-Proposals for undergraduate certificate programs should include (1) the justification for both establishing the program and doing so as a certificate program rather than a minor, (2) the list of courses that define the program and a sample program of study, (3) a demonstration that the courses will be offered regularly enough to allow students to complete the minor in a timely fashion, (4) a list of and rationale for any additional course prerequisites or admissions requirements, (5) an account of the advising and support services that will be provided to students pursuing the minor and the program director responsible for these services, and (6) the endorsement of any academic units likely to be affected by the creation of the minor.
+Proposals for undergraduate certificate programs should include (1) the justification for both establishing the program and doing so as a certificate program rather than a minor, (2) the list of courses that define the program and a sample program of study, (3) a demonstration that the courses will be offered regularly enough to allow students to complete the certificates in a timely fashion, (4) a list of and rationale for any additional course prerequisites or admissions requirements, (5) an account of the advising and support services that will be provided to students pursuing the certificates and the program director responsible for these services, and (6) the endorsement of any academic units likely to be affected by the creation of the certificates.